mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Another way to improve the security for the users is to provide a transparency mechanism which allows each user to check if credentials used in groups have been published in the transparency log.
-Another benefit of this mechanism is for revokation.
+Another benefit of this mechanism is for revocation.
 The users of a group could check for revoked keys (in case of compromise detection) using a mechanism such as CRLite or some more advanced privacy preserving technology.